 When I first started a blog back in 2008, blogs were simple.
 They were more like journals than websites, with a scrolling home page, and posts lost into a long abyss of content, never to be seen again.

 Now blogs resemble news websites, with many posts on the home page.
 When I started my blog this year, there was so much to learn!
-I’ve listened to countless podcasts, read tons online, and am still doing research.
+I’ve listened to countless podcasts, read tons online, including Ruth Soukup’s book, How to Blog for Profit without Losing Your Soul, and am still doing research.
 I don’t think the learning part of blogging will ever end, which is one reason it appeals to me so much.

 1. Opt-in Monster